Autumnlii/CS6440-Project-Diabetes360/README.md

    3. Specify the value (minutes) and the date (month/day)
 3. Enter how much portions in the following categories: fish, veggies, fruits, red meat
 4. in the end, will want to plot the historical data
+   1. Note that need to add `maven { url 'https://jitpack.io' }` to settings.gradle
+   2. and `	implementation 'com.github.PhilJay:MPAndroidChart:v3.1.0'` to dependencies in app/build.gradle
 5. Email the sql queries to different people
 6. Set a reminder/Enter times to take medicine to take the medicine at x intervals (pop up)
    1. Set the date and time